 Congregations and Institutions are not permitted to contact candidates directly prior to interview week.
 This includes all phone, email, and social media contacts.
 This allows for a level playing field for everyone.

 At the request of synagogues, we have two “blackout” periods in the placement process for graduating rabbis.
 These blackout periods afford search committees the time to consider candidates and include stakeholders in their communities without feeling that they must act immediately in order to avoid losing candidates.
-The blackout periods described below are designed in response to the feedback of congregations and institutions and are intended to make it easier for congregations to interview candidates in a thoughtful and reflective way, without feeling that decisions must be made on the first day or the first hour of the process.
+The blackout periods described below are designed in response to the feedback of congregations and are intended to make it easier for congregations and institutions to interview candidates in a thoughtful and reflective way, without feeling that decisions must be made on the first day or the first hour of the process.

 We greatly appreciate your cooperation in adhering to these guidelines, as we want to create a level playing field for congregations and institutions seeking new rabbis.
-We have instituted this policy based on congregations’ feedback and rely on your honor in order to make it work.
-Should it come to light that a congregation or a student did not adhere to these guidelines, it would become a matter for review by the Joint Placement Commission.
+We have instituted this policy based on employers’ feedback and rely on your honor in order to make it work.
+Should it come to light that an employer or a student did not adhere to these guidelines, it would become a matter for review by the Joint Placement Commission.
 For those of you who have not been in the placement process before, please let us acknowledge that this is a time of great anticipation, or even anxiety, for all parties involved.
 We do our best to lower levels of anxiety.
 MAZAL TOV.
 Welcome to Student Interview Week.